joker-project/2026/index.md

 ## How to Cite
   If you extend or use this work, please cite the [paper](https://link.springer.com/chapter/10.1007/978-3-031-13643-6_27) where it was introduced:

-  > Ermakova, L., Bosser, AG., Miller, T., Campos, R. (2025).
-CLEF 2025 JOKER Lab: Humour in the Machine.
-In: Hauff, C., et al. Advances in Information Retrieval.
-ECIR 2025.
-Lecture Notes in Computer Science, vol 15576.
-Springer, Cham. [https://doi.org/10.1007/978-3-031-88720-8_59](https://doi.org/10.1007/978-3-031-88720-8_59).
+  > L.Ermakova, I.Kuzmin, P.Vachharajani, T.Miller, A.-G. Bosser, and J. Kamps (2026).
+CLEF 2026 JOKER Track: Humour Detection, Search, and Translation.
+In: Advances in Information Retrieval.
+ECIR 2026.
+Lecture Notes in Computer Science.
+Springer, Cham.

 > Liana Ermakova, Anne-Gwenn Bosser, Adam Jatowt, and Tristan Miller.
 2023.
 The JOKER Corpus: English-French Parallel Data for Multilingual Wordplay Recognition.
 In Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR '23).
 Association for Computing Machinery, New York, NY, USA, 2796–2806. [https://doi.org/10.1145/3539618.3591885](https://doi.org/10.1145/3539618.3591885)

   <p>
-  <em>This project has received a government grant managed by the National Research Agency under the program "Investissements d'avenir" integrated into France 2030, with the Reference ANR-19-GURE-0001.
-It was also financed by National Funds through the FCT - Fundação para a Ciência e a Tecnologia, I.P.
-(Portuguese Foundation for Science and Technology) within the project StorySense, with reference 2022.09312.PTDC (DOI 10.54499/2022.09312.PTDC).</em>
+  <em>This project has received a government grant managed by the National Research Agency under the program "Investissements d'avenir" integrated into France 2030, with the Reference ANR-19-GURE-0001.</em>
   </p>
   <p>
   <em>JOKER is supported by The Human Science Institute in Brittany (MSHB)</em>